 Instead, the dream life I wanted looked like working for myself, having immense flexibility with my time, and most importantly, working doing the thing I love most: cooking & photographing food.

 I made up my mind that I would push through everything a little longer until February 2020 when I would take the leap to pursue blogging full time.
 This meant I would have to spend EVERY weekend revamping old blog posts, learning all about keyword research and SEO, and set up partnerships with my favorite brands all while working full-time.

 It meant, in order to avoid burnout, I had to say no to more social events than I like to.
 Honestly, it meant I had to sacrifice in other areas of my life to get here.
-I don’t say any of this to discourage you, but simply to tell you what this point of my life was like for me.
-I will admit, this decision wasn’t made lightly and I wouldn’t have been able to do it without the support of my boyfriend Jacob and my incredibly supportive parents.
+I don't say any of this to discourage you, but simply to tell you what this point in my life was like for me.
+I will admit, this decision wasn't made lightly and I wouldn't have been able to do it without the support of my boyfriend Jacob and my incredibly supportive parents.